Achievable logoAchievable logo

 9 19

-Because the water level is increasing over time, we should expect the rate of change to be positive.
+Because the water level is increasing over time, the rate of change should be positive.

 The average rate of change is